ATL (film): Production

+The movie was filmed in the summer of 2005.
 Three months prior to the start of production, the actors gathered at Atlanta's Skatetown to begin training for the skating sequences in the film.
 Some had never been on roller skates before.
 Vaughn Newton, the actors' skate captain, worked with them rigorously, usually practicing five hours a day.
 “Lauren and the twins, Malika and Khadijah, adapted very quickly," said Newton.
 "The guys came along a little slower.
 Al Be, Jason and Jackie Long developed very fast.
 T.I. was determined to learn.
 They were all great students and very supportive of each other.”

 In addition to the main cast, Robinson decided to include numerous cameos in the film, generally involving people popular in the Atlanta music scene, a core element of the movie.
 Music producer Jazze Pha played the skating rink's DJ; Rico Wade, a part of the Atlanta-based production team Organized Noize, who also frequented Jellybeans in the early '90s, made an appearance as well.
 R&B singer Monica, a protégé of producer Austin's, also plays a Waffle House waitress in the film.
 A few of the south's most sought after music video models made appearances as well including 'Whyte Chocolate' also known as Monique Harris-Ford.
 There are also cameos from rappers Bone Crusher, Konkrete, and Killer Mike.

 Dallas Austin coordinated the music for the film, which executive producer Timothy M. Bourne says is "all new music that's rooted in the Atlanta vibe."
 Austin had already produced his first feature with Drumline in 2002, and wanted to be sure ATL would be similarly authentic to the culture of his hometown by using its current hip-hop scene as the story's backdrop.
 Music in the environment of the rink was the way Austin pitched the film "as a way to make a musical without putting Singin' in the Rain on the screen... without the kids breaking into song.
 I'm determined to show Hollywood and New York the culture from the South."

 Under the working title "Jellybean", the film was shot over a span of six weeks in fifty-two locales throughout the city of Atlanta.
 Filming took place in the summer, sometimes in temperatures over a hundred degrees, challenging the cast and crew's ability to stay motivated.
 "A lot of times we had to motivate each other to say 'listen, up your game.
 Go hard,'" said Robinson.
 "And sometimes we needed to step back, take a breath, so we could get through."